 As we discussed in our article on the pros and cons of raw food, there are arguments to be made against feeding your cat raw steak and other types of raw meat:

 Aside from the obvious risk – that eating a diet with a high-fat content will make your cat gain weight and could lead to obesity and related health problems — eating fat can also irritate the guts and other organs like the pancreas.

 Obesity and risk of deficiencies

 Although your cat may enjoy it, your furry friend cannot survive on beef alone.
 Remember that anything extra that you feed your pet should come out of their daily allowance of calories, otherwise they will gain weight.

 A good rule of thumb is for treats or tidbits to account for no more than ten percent of your cat’s calorie intake.
 This means that your cat will have ninety percent of its calories from nutritionally complete cat food, avoiding any risk of them being deficient in vitamins, minerals, or other nutrients.

-Not all cats will enjoy eating beef, and as with any new food, some cats may develop vomiting and diarrhea after eating it.
-Therefore, it is sensible to start by offering a small amount of beef, to see if your cat enjoys it and make sure there are no ill effects.
+Not all cats will enjoy eating beef.
+As with any new food, some cats may even develop vomiting and diarrhea after eating it.
+Therefore, it is sensible to start by offering a small amount of beef.
+See if your cat enjoys it and make sure there are no ill effects.
 If your cat enjoys it and doesn’t develop any vomiting or diarrhea, then you can continue to offer beef.